 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

-Medical facilities in the Dominican Republic offer reasonable primary care facilities in the major cities, however the facilities outside of these centres is often very limited, with the quality of care not of a high standard and little English spoken by hospital staff.
+Medical facilities in the major cities of the Dominican Republic offer reasonable primary care, however the facilities outside of these centres are of a low standard with little English spoken by hospital staff.
 Blood supplies are often limited.